mysuperlink/Javascript-concepts/README.md

     In gen­eral, document.onload event is fired before the window.onload

+What are array like objects?
+    Array like objects are similar document.getElementsByClassName , fucntion arguments etc Arrays are normal objects and their elements are properties with names 0, 1, .. etc. arrays also have a special properties lenght and many function that can manipulate the elements

+    function abc() {
+      console.log(arguments.length)

+      // here argumnets are array like objects but .sort , .map function wont work for same }

+    when you define array with new Array method var m = new Array(1,2,3);
+    console.log(m); // it will print [1,2,3];

+    var m = new Array(3);
+    console.log(m); // it will print ['','',''];  empty string array with length 3

+    var m = new Array("hello");
+    console.log(m); // it will print ['hello'];  empty string array with length 1

+    NOTE:
+    use array literal to define array rather than array contructor the Array constructor behaves differently if its only argument is a number

+    Detect an array with m instanceof Array // return true

 How to enable chaining in JS
     Chaining is used to call multiple methods inside a fn.